Emmys flashback! See what the awards show looked like in 1997

 Michelle Pfeiffer and David E. Kelley

-Radiant Hollywood actress Pfeiffer gave a big wave for fans as she walked the red carpet with her Emmy-winning TV producer hubby Kelley ("Chicago Hope," Allie McBeal").
+Radiant Hollywood actress Michelle Pfeiffer gave a big wave for fans as she walked the red carpet with her Emmy-winning TV producer hubby David E. Kelley ("Chicago Hope," Allie McBeal").